by Robert Wilkinson

 For those who love animation, here's the award winning animated video from the "Smile Sessions" of the first composition by Brian and Van Dyke Parks, "Heroes and Villains"

 Thanks for all the great tunes and harmonies throughout the years, Brian, and may you live long enough to enjoy all you've done for the world's culture and more!
-"And we'll have fun, fun, fun as we don't worry baby 'cause we have the warmth of the sun groovin' with a SMiLE....."
+"And we'll have fun, fun, fun in our little deuce coupe and we don't worry baby, 'cause god only knows we have the warmth of the sun and good vibrations as we dance, dance, dance with a SMiLE....."